PX4/PX4-Devguide/ekf2_log_replay.md

 This page shows you how you can tune the parameters of the EKF2 estimator by using the replay feature on a real flight log.

 ## Introduction
-A developer has the possibility to do replay on logged data for estimation analysis.
+A developer has the possibility to do replay on particularly logged data for estimation analysis.
 The remainder of this page will explain which parameters have to be set in order to benefit from this feature and how to correctly deploy it.

 ## sdlog2 logger (.px4log)